StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     [..]
     ```

-&nbsp;

 ### Start the service

 === "DEB"

-    1. Start the Service

-        - *Execute the following command to start the Cassandra service:*
+    1. Execute the following command to start the Cassandra service:

         !!!
 Example ""
             ```bash
             sudo systemctl start cassandra
             ```

-    2. Ensure Service Restarts After Reboot:

-        - *Enable the Cassandra service to restart automatically after a system reboot:*
+    2. Enable the Cassandra service to restart automatically after a system reboot:

         !!!
 Example ""
             ```bash
             sudo systemctl enable cassandra
             ```

-    3. (Optional) Remove Existing Data Before Starting

-        - *If the Cassandra service was started automatically before configuring it, it's recommended to stop it, remove existing data, and restart it once the configuration is updated.
-Execute the following commands:*
+    3. Optional: If the Cassandra service was started automatically before configuring it, it's recommended to stop it, remove existing data, and restart it once the configuration is updated.

+        Execute the following commands:

         !!!
 Example ""
             ```bash